kylead10/landing-page/README.md

-A personal portfolio landing website built using HTML, CSS and Javascript.
+A personal portfolio website built using HTML, CSS and Javascript.